roland-robert/messenger-stats-django-app/README.md

 ``pip install django matplotlib``

+Run migrations and create sqlite file:

+``python manage.py makemigrations``
+``python manage.py migrate``

+Go to settings and set your secret key (messenger-stats-django-app/settings.py)

 then run your local server with :

 ``python manage.py runserver``

-then connect to the server on a browser with the ip given
+then connect to the server on a browser with the ip given (http://127.0.0.1:8000)